Behind the delectable world of chocolate, six million people worldwide rely on cocoa farming for a living.

 The average age of a cocoa farmer is now over 50 because the younger generation cannot be attracted to the profession as the benefits are so poor.

-10. Education is key to the future of cocoa farming communities
+8. Education is key to the future of cocoa farming communities

-Education is key to the future of cocoa communities.
 Fairtrade Africa currently trains cocoa farmers in financial management, governance, good agricultural practices, gender equality and child labour.

 This forms part of the Fairtrade West Africa Cocoa Program, which started in 2016 and is now in its 7th year.

 9. Fairtrade chocolate makes up 12% of chocolate sales in the UK